Fossils and prehistoric animals on stamps and postmarks of Northern Cyprus

 ||16.05.1994 "EUROPA: Archaeological Discoveries"

 Stamp with the face value of 250L shows some fossilized bones of a prehistoric

 The hippopotamus is also depicted on commemorative postmark used on FDC

 Postmarks of Northern Cyprus related to Paleontology: prehistoric animals

 - [R2] Postal History and Philately of Northern Cyprus:

-Links to official website of Post Authority, stamp catalog and list of new stamps of Northern Cyprus
+Links to official website of the Post Authority, stamp catalog and a list of new stamps of Northern Cyprus